triplepoint/web_development_vm_how_to/development_vm.md

 broadcast 192.168.56.255
 ```

 - Reboot the machine and verify that `ifconfig` now shows `eth1` with the ip address chosen above.
-Instead of rebooting, we could probably do `sudo service networking restart` but didn't test that.)
+Instead of rebooting, we could probably do `service networking restart` but didn't test that.)
 - At this point you should be able to ssh into the the guest from the host using the IP address chosen above (in my case, `192.168.56.11`).
 On subsequent VM startups you should be able to start it headless with:
 ``` bash
 vboxmanage startvm SomeVMName --type=headless